rpauls/knowledge-garden/01 - Software Engineering/Architecture/Categorize Your Dependencies.md

 ## Summary

 The article proposes moving beyond the traditional `dependencies` / `devDependencies` split in `npm` by using `pnpm` catalogs to group packages into more meaningful categories (e.g., runtime, build‑time, framework, UI, testing).
-This finer granularity improves version management, makes upgrades clearer, and aids code reviews, especially in monorepos where different parts of a project have distinct needs.
+This finer granularity improves version management, makes upgrades clearer, and aids code reviews, in monorepos where different parts of a project have distinct needs.
 The author demonstrates how to define catalogs in `pnpm-workspace.yaml`, add comments for context, and reference them in `package.json`.
-While catalogs are still evolving and tooling support is limited, the approach offers a flexible way to capture the true purpose of each dependency, reducing noise in the manifest and fostering better collaboration.
+While catalogs are still evolving and tooling support is at the moment limited, the approach offers a flexible way to capture the true purpose of each dependency, reducing noise in the manifest and fostering better collaboration.
 The article encourages developers to experiment with this method and contribute to its tooling ecosystem.

 ## Key Points

 - **Beyond `dependencies` vs `devDependencies`**
-	- Traditional npm fields can’t express the many roles a package plays (runtime, build‑time, UI, testing, etc.).
+	- Traditional `npm` fields can’t express the multitude of roles a package plays (runtime, build‑time, UI, testing, etc.).
 - **pnpm catalogs**
 	- Introduce named catalogs in `pnpm-workspace.yaml` (e.g., `catalog:runtime`, `catalog:test`) and reference them in `package.json` via `catalog:<name>`.
 - **Improved version visibility**